 Tecumseh is a somewhat small city located in the state of Michigan.
-With a population of 8,372 people and two constituent neighborhoods, Tecumseh is the 134th largest community in Michigan.
+With a population of 8,680 people and three constituent neighborhoods, Tecumseh is the 132nd largest community in Michigan.

 Tecumseh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tecumseh is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Tecumseh who work in office and administrative support (13.34%), management occupations (9.87%), and food service (9.03%).
+Overall, Tecumseh is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Tecumseh who work in office and administrative support (12.91%), sales jobs (12.69%), and management occupations (8.26%).

 The most common language spoken in Tecumseh is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Polish and Spanish.